wmb456/DevOps_Microservices/README.md

 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

+The service is provided on port _80_, see _make\_prediction.sh_ for an example on how to call the service.

 ### Kubernetes Steps

 * Setup and Configure Docker locally
 * Setup and Configure Kubernetes locally
 * Create Flask app in Container
 * Run via kubectl

+Just use C9 and install minicube + kubectl.

+Note: as the stock EC2 instance will only provide 10G (8G free) of disk space you should resize the root fs to 20G before you start to install anything.